cloudflare/cloudflare-docs/products/logs/src/content/logpush/splunk/index.md

 * `dataset` - The category of logs you want to receive, which is either `http_requests` (default), `spectrum_events`, or `firewall_events`.

 * `logpull_options` (optional) - To configure fields, sample rate, and timestamp format, see [Logpush API options](https://developers.cloudflare.com/logs/logpush/logpush-configuration-api/understanding-logpush-api#options).
+For timestamp, Cloudflare recommends using `timestamps=rfc3339`

 Example request using cURL: